-If you wish to apply for a waiver of the English test requirement, as per the guidance on English language requirements (see Application basics), you should write a brief letter outlining the reasons why you should be exempted from the requirement and upload it to the form on this page.
+If you wish to apply for a waiver of the English test requirement, as per the guidance on English language requirements (see Application basics), you should write a brief letter outlining the reasons why you should be exempted from the requirement and upload it to the form on the supporting documents page.
 You must do this at the time of your application.

 Admissions tests (GRE, Mathematics Admissions Exercise)

 GRE results are not required to support your application unless explicitly specified on the relevant course page, though some departments may ask you to supply these results if you do have them.

 Applicants to the MSc in Mathematical Finance and the MSc in Mathematical and Computational Finance must submit the results of a self-administered Mathematics Admissions Exercise.
 There is a different exercise for each of these courses.
 The answers you submit must be your own original and unaided work and you must include the signed declaration.
 Further instructions and a copy of the exercise are available via the course pages.